General Information and FAQ

 Get ready for Bandtober!
 Competitions are held on Saturdays, usually begin in early October, and last through Regionals and State (weekday competitions) at the end of October.
 Held at high schools around the state, they are very fun, very long days!
 Students usually have an early morning call time and often return around midnight.
 Check out the band calendar and watch your email for more details about upcoming competitions.
 Colorado Band Masters is the governing body of band competitions in Colorado.
 They organize the fall marching season as well as concert band festivals.

 CHS Marching Band has a long history of success in Colorado.
 From 2012-2016, the band ruled as 3A State Champion.
 In 2017 we moved to Class 4A, to provide us with more competition and the ability to further improve our program.
 In 2018, CHS Marching Band placed 8th at the State 4A Competition.
 After no State competition in 2019 (snowed out) or 2020 (no competitive season due to pandemic), CHS Marching Band placed 3rd at the 2021 4A State competition.
 In 2022, CHS improved upon that to place 2nd in the 4A State competition.
 The 2023 State Competition ended early and prelim standings became the final standings - with the Marching Warriors in 1st place!
-In 2024, the band placed 5th in State Finals.
+The band placed 5th in State Finals in 2024 and 7th in 2025.

 Winter Programs